plainoldprogrammer/snippet-manager/README.md

 **Version 0.4 (Beta)**
 * This version is fully usable.
 * The dimensions of the inner panels are suitables.
+* Enter key is available when creating a new category.

 **Version 0.3 (Beta)**
 * This version is parcially usable.